 Danny: Yeah, I mean that’s a Tony Robbins thing.
 He talks about, you’re never gonna get to a point where you don’t have problems, you just have bigger problems, better problems.

-Last time I had like a regular hourly wage job, I quit it to play blackjack, which may or may not have been the best idea ever had.
+Last time I had a regular hourly wage job, I quit it to play blackjack, which may or may not have been the best idea I ever had.
 But I remember getting to this point where I was still super stressed.
 But now I was stressed about needing to buy a safe because I needed somewhere to put all my cash.
 And I feel like that’s a great problem to have.

 The tools he uses to run his FBA business